rjohnsen/threathunting-book/content/part-2/setting-up-a-basic-lab.md

 - **WAZUH**
 - **Datadog**

 **And there are surely many other alternatives too.
 In this chapter, we are going to set up a tool called [OpenSearch](https://opensearch.org/).
 OpenSearch is an open-source search and analytics suite derived from [Elasticsearch](https://www.elastic.co/) 7.10 and Kibana 7.10.
-It provides a powerful, community-driven platform for log querying and analysis, enabling threat hunters to efficiently search, visualize, and analyze large volumes of data.
+It provides a powerful, community-driven platform for log querying and analysis, enabling threat hunters to efficiently search, visualise, and analyse large volumes of data.
 OpenSearch will be install in [Alma Linux](https://almalinux.org/) (Redhat Linux clone) running on the [VirtualBox](https://www.virtualbox.org/) hypervisor.
 Before we start on the installation procedure, lets talk some about the various components of this stack.**

 {{% notice info %}}
 This chapter serves as a foundational introduction for setting up OpenSearch and is also the basis for the automatical installation routine descbribed in chapter [Setting up a complete lab](https://huntbook.predefender.com/part-2/setting-up-a-complete-lab/index.html)